-The 9th edition of the South Downs Way 50 is scheduled to take place on Saturday 10th April 2021.
-Registrations will open on Saturday July 11th 2020 at 1000.
+The 9th edition of the South Downs Way 50 was scheduled to take place on Saturday 10th April 2021.

 The South Downs Way crosses a huge range of terrain types and underfoot conditions vary greatly.
 The Downs are primarily composed of chalk, which tends to mean the trail is dry and usable year round, but also means the trail is very rough in places with a lot of loose stones and rocks.
 At times the SDW becomes dirt road, woodland track, rocky chalk ascents and descents, grass, mud or in places tarmac.
 The South Downs are one of the warmest and driest parts of the UK, but they are exposed, sitting high above the surrounding countryside, looking down across the coastline and English Channel in various places.
 It is therefore relatively easy to spot weather coming from any distance, but runners will be exposed both to whatever weather conditions prevail on the day as well as potentially very high winds and low visibility.
 The winds commonly prevail from the West which will assist runners in their direction of travel.
 It is always possible that the wind may be blowing from any other direction which will hinder progress at certain spots.

 All in all the scenery along the SDW is spectacular and there are truly few places more pleasurable to embark on a long distance trail run.

 Principally you get a fully supported race day experience including: